lpatruno/stats-fall17/README.md

 ### Lecture 3
 ---
 Yesterday we spent time speaking about different forms of exploratory data analysis.
 After discussing histograms, outliers, effect sizes, and summary statistics (and a few other things), we discussed a [Jupyter notebook](notebooks/Lecture%203.ipynb) I put together applying these ideas to an Austin bikeshare dataset.
 In that notebook I introduced a new Python library, [seaborn](https://seaborn.pydata.org/), which "provides a high-level interface for drawaing attractive statistical graphs."
+I recommend checking out some of the tutorials on the seaborn site, they're quite good.

 Your homework assignment for next class is as follows: